What are AHAs?

 How can AHAs benefit different skin conditions?

-- Fine lines and wrinkles: AHAs can help reduce the appearance of fine lines and wrinkles.
+- Fine lines and wrinkles: Helps improve skin smoothness and the appearance of fine lines by supporting surface renewal.